tytydraco/yessleep/out/Ghost_Diners.md

 I went back to my table and was quiet for the rest of the night, trying to wrap my mind around what I saw.
 My friends finished their meals and I drove them all home.
 I got zero sleep that night.
 I wasn't freaked out or scared by what I saw, just couldn't make sense of it all.

 I ran through the list of rational explanations in my head.
 Was I sleep deprived?
 Was I hallucinating?
-Had I been drugged at the part?
+Had I been drugged at the party?
 Did someone spike my water at the diner?
 All unlikely.
 Or, was it something paranormal?

 I'm not the type to reach quickly for that conclusion, though given the other options, it seems to be equally plausible.
 Maybe I saw something that wasn't really there.
 Maybe I was sleep deprived.
 Maybe I was drugged without my knowledge.
 Or maybe, just maybe, a vintage dressed foursome from a bygone era wanted one last double date night together at their favorite diner.